AstarNetwork/plasmdocs/Trying/DappsStaking.md

 Now we have finished nominating a Smart Contract!

-## ② Let’s receive some Dapps Rewards!
+## ② Let’s receive some dApp Rewards!
-Receiving a Dapps Reward is very simple!
+Receiving a dApp Reward is very simple!
 We wait!
-You see, Dapps Rewards is issued for each Era, which is a specific time cycle of the blockchain defined by the GRANDPA finality gadget.
+You see, dApp Rewards is issued for each Era, which is a specific time cycle of the blockchain defined by the GRANDPA finality gadget.
 At the end of each Era, the Plasmchain will process the following.
 1. pay the incentives for every staking enabled nominator and the Contract operator.
 2. enable staking for newly added nominations in this Era.
 In other words, nominations in Era1 will be enabled at the end of Era1 and receive incentives at the end of Era2.